mvysny/vaadin-on-kotlin/docs/index.md

   onLeftClick { db { em.persist(person) } }
 }
 ```
-No JavaEE or Spring needed.
+No JavaEE nor Spring needed.
 We at Vaadin fight for
 simplicity and invite everyone to join this fight.
+For the sake of newbies which are just embracing the JVM world.

 ## QuickStart